nasa-gibs/worldview/doc/testing.md

 Run end-to-end tests using `npm run e2e`

 To run the end-to-end tests using Firefox in a docker container, create an image using `npm run docker:image`.
 Start the container with `npm run docker:start` and run the tests with `npm run docker:e2e`.
+See the [Docker](docker.md) page for more information.

 ### Browserstack